malijani/clidis/README.md

 	`chmod +x ~/clidis`

-3. run it from tty when no DE is running :
+3. run it from tty when no graphical environment is running :

 	`~/clidis`